0xWhankFrite/Pulsechain-Gas-CLI-/README.md

 # PulseChain Gas Price CLI

 This is a command-line interface (CLI) tool that fetches and displays real-time gas prices (in Gwei) on the PulseChain network.
 It calculates and shows the current, 5-minute, and hourly averages.
-The data updates every 5 seconds using the PulseChain RPC endpoint.
+The data updates every 5 seconds using G4MM4's PulseChain RPC endpoint (https://www.g4mm4.io/).

 ## Features
 - Fetches the current gas price from PulseChain.